CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Influencing an Opponent's Follower

 To influence an opponent's follower, you must make an influence check as outlined above.
-However, the result is also modified by subtracting the "unused direct influence" of the follower's controlling character.
+However, the result is also modified by subtracting the "unused direct influence" of the follower's controlling character. <span id="page37" class="page-number">37</span>

 #### Influencing an Opponent's Faction